postlund/pyatv/docs/documentation/concepts.md

 Please note that unicast scanning does not work across different network as the Apple TV will ignore packets from a different subnet.
 This is according to the multicast DNS specification (see chapter 5.5 in RFC 6762 [here](https://tools.ietf.org/html/rfc6762#section-5.5) in case you are interested) and is not something that can be fixed in `pyatv`.
-To make this more clear, {% include api i="pyatv.scan" %}
-will raise {% include api i="pyatv.exceptions.NonLocalSubnetError" %} if an address that is outside of all local subnets is scanned.

 ### Deep Sleep Detection